bennylynch/banksy/BLOGPOST.md

 ```
 To have the events being sent down the sockets periodically in date order, eventStream uses a timer ticking every second.
 Observable.scan is used
 here to increment a counter with every Elapsed event.
 The mod of the counter against the length of the list of Massive Attack gigs is used as an index into the list -
-this means that when the counter exceeds the length of the list, it will start agai from the beginning.
+this means that when the counter exceeds the length of the list, it will start again from the beginning.
 The year of the current Massive Attack gig is used to retrieve
 the array of Banksys works apearing that year.
 Each of these are serialised to Json strings (again, using the Json Type provider), which are returned from Observable.map
 as a string * string tuple.
-Thus, the type of eventStream is IObservable<string * string>.
+Thus, the type of eventStream is IObservable\<string * string\>.
 The combined stream is split into 2, thus:
 ```fsharp
 ///split the combined stream Observable<string,string> into 2 let _,mattakGigEvents = eventStream |> Observable.map (fun (m,b) -> m)  |> Observable.start